Theo2co/adanalysts-template-website/storydata.md

       <strong>INT.
 APARTMENT 4A – NEXT DAY.</strong>
       The team finally switches from “pattern-spotting” to something far more dangerous:
       <strong>causality</strong>.
 Step one is defining what counts as the “treatment,”
       what counts as a “control,” and what outcome they’ll measure.
+They finally agree on the following definitions of treated pairs, control pairs, and outcome:
     </p>

     <p class="narrator-lead"><strong>Treated pairs (A, B)</strong></p>